Coventry and Warwickshire Partnership NHS Trust cares for one patient with Covid-19 in hospital

 Coventry and Warwickshire Partnership NHS Trust was caring for one patient with coronavirus in hospital as of last Wednesday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 5 was down from five on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 12 was in line with the same day the previous week.

 Advertisement